 MIC Test Kits

-Single bottle analysis are normally completed on the supply water to determine the quality of the supply water.
-Two bottle analysis are normally completed on anti-freeze systems and dry systems.
+Single bottle analyses are normally completed on the supply water to determine the quality of the supply water.
+Two bottle analyses are normally completed on anti-freeze systems and dry systems.
 Samples will be taken from the supply water as well as a remote drain of the sprinkler system.
 Three bottle analysis testing is normally completed on wet sprinkler systems.
 These systems involve sampling the supply water, main drain, and inspector’s port locations.
 Four bottle testing was developed for the Tennessee Fire Marshal Association.
-This testing involves analysis testing of the fire hydrant closest to the building, a supply sample captured from a sink inside the building, main drain, and inspector’s port samples from the sprinkler systems.
+This testing involves analytical testing of the fire hydrant closest to the building, a supplied sample captured from a sink inside the building, the main drain, and the inspector’s port samples from the sprinkler systems.